noamross/openquals/SOD Readings.md

 ### [Stand manupulation][6]

 -   Removal of infected plants
--   Increasing interhost distance (but lower density may lead to more wind disperal)
+-   Increasing interhost distance (but lower   may lead to more wind disperal)
 -   Pruning branches may lessen load without major ecological community effects